Self Love = Inner Peace

 Self Love

-Self love can be difficult for all sorts of reasons; it’s something most of us have to work at even if we aspire to attaining it.
 I personally found this less of a challenge as I became more spiritually aware and less mindful of what others expected of me with regard to image and lifestyle.
-There was a gradual realisation that if I could accept myself just as I am, it would translate into ‘the outer reflecting the inner’, as the saying goes.
+There was a gradual realisation that if I could accept myself just as I am and others just as they are, it would translate into ‘the outer reflecting the inner’, as the saying goes.

 Kathleen Judd